galdebert/blog/content/posts/remark-1.md

 menu: main
 ---

 I'm a big fan of markdown, this let's you focus on the content, not the style.
 Markdown (and other similar systems) is commonly used for blogs and documentation.
 What about slides?
-Let's try [remark](https://remarkjs.com), and see how we can create slides that work both **online** or **offline**.
+Let's try [remark](https://remarkjs.com), and see how we can create slides that work both **online** and **offline**.

 <!--more-->